eclipse-tractusx/portal-assets/docs/User Management/index.md

 User accounts are the basic entities to access resources in Catena-X.
 Learn how to manage different kinds of user accounts in the Catena-X Portal.
-Read more details in the sections:
+Read more details in the following sections:

 - [User Account](./1%20User%20Account/)
 - [Edit User Account](./2%20Edit%20User%20Account/)